 If you enjoy the list please share it with someone you know who is into photography.
 Please add any movies that you have been inspired by in the comments below.

-The less time we are uninspired the more great pictures we can take!
+The less time we have uninspired the more great pictures we can take!

 The Best Movies about Photography:

-A documentary shot over a decade with unprecedented access to photographer Gregory Crewdson that bares the artist’s process.
+A documentary shot over a decade with unprecedented access to photographer Gregory Crewdson that bears the artist’s process.

 Barbara Leibovitz’s intimate biography of her sister the photographer Annie Leibovitz.

-If you are in USA (or VPN) You can watch the full video HERE
+If you are in the USA (or VPN) You can watch the full video HERE

 A documentary about war photographer James Nachtwey, considered by many the greatest war photographer ever.